 Attention-deficit/hyperactivity disorder (ADHD) is one of the most common neurobehavioral disorders of childhood.
 It is sometimes referred to as Attention Deficit Disorder (ADD).
 It is usually first diagnosed in childhood and often lasts into adulthood.
-Children with ADHD have trouble paying attention, controlling impulsive behaviors (may act without thinking about what the result will be), and, in some cases, are overly active.
+People with ADHD have trouble paying attention, controlling impulsive behaviors (may act without thinking about what the result will be), and, in some cases, are overly active.

 How do I know if my child has ADD/ADHD?

 ADHD has many symptoms including inattention, impulsivity, and hyperactivity but there is no single test to diagnosis ADHD.
 It can be hard to tell the difference between ADHD and normal childhood behaviors.

 “Executive Function” is a term used to describe a set of mental processes that helps us connect past experience with present action.
 We use executive function when we perform such activities as planning, organizing, strategizing and paying attention to and remembering details.
 Knowing more about executive functions may give a deeper understanding of a child’s ADHD diagnosis.

 School can be difficult for children with ADD/ADHD.
 A parent can request an evaluation for special education services if they think the disability is interfering with their child’s education.
 In Michigan, students qualify for services under one of 13 eligibility labels, and ADD/ADHD is specifically mentioned under the label of Otherwise Health Impaired.

 - Dear Colleague Letter on ADHD July 26, 2016

 - Educational Rights for Children with ADHD in Public School

 What do I need to think about for my child’s IEP?